Rithvik119am/project_promise/README.md

 This project was created to digitalize the order taking, billing, and tax evaluations of a Granite Business.

+# This code is currently under development.
+# Please note that it may not be fully functional or stable.

 ## Getting Started